Statement re Covid-19 situation

 We're not being idle however.
 Here is our first lockdown story for you to enjoy and we have started play readings on a Wednesday evening.
 Message the website via the contact form if you would be interested in reading with us.

 Our Curtain Raisers presented this exciting new play as part of the NT Connections Festival 2020.
 The play, especially commissioned and written by John Donnelly explores how careful we need to be with the language we use, and the resulting problems when we aren't.
-Unfortunately the planned Partner Theatre Festival is Southampton is currently on hold, together with the Fesitval at the National Theatre were cancelled due to the pandemic.
+Unfortunately the planned Partner Theatre Festival in Southampton , together with the Fesitval at the National Theatre were cancelled due to the pandemic.
 However, you can see some more of John Donnelly's writing on BBC iplayer, in episode one of BBC4s Unprecedented series.
 A recommended watch.